-Where a child cannot be cared for within his or her immediate family, strenuous efforts will be made to identify potential carers within the wider kinship network of the child who are able and willing to meet the needs and best interests of the child.
-If continuing care within his/her family is not possible, every effort will be made to identify suitable alternative carers through adoption or other forms of permanence.
+Where a child cannot be cared for within their immediate family, strenuous efforts will be made to identify potential carers within the wider kinship network of the child who are able and willing to meet the needs and best interests of the child.
+If continuing care within their family is not possible, every effort will be made to identify suitable alternative carers through adoption or other forms of permanence.
 Efforts to secure the child's future must be timely and avoid delay.
-The Children and Young People Service will ensure that permanence plans are made for all Looked After Children within 4 months of their becoming Looked After.
+The Children and Young People Service will ensure that permanence plans are made for all Children Looked After within 4 months of their becoming Looked After.

 The Children and Young People Service will ensure that children who are Looked After are placed in properly approved placements, suitable to meet their needs and that, wherever possible, siblings are placed together.
 They will be placed in a family placement unless there are assessed reasons why residential care or an alternative type of placement is the better option.
 Contact with their birth family should be promoted, and where required, supported, except where this may be contrary to the child's best interests.

-If a young person remains in care until adulthood the Children and Young People Service will ensure that they are supported when they leave care, including through remaining in their foster placement (Staying Put), at least until they are 21 (or 24) if in full time education, to give them a positive start to independent living.
+If a young person remains in care until adulthood the Children and Young People Service will ensure that they are supported when they leave care, including through remaining in their foster placement (Staying Put), at least until they are 25, to give them a positive start to independent living.
 This support will include personal assistance with living independently and with accessing and making the most of education and employment opportunities.

 Children, their parents and other significant adults will be consulted about plans for their care and these plans will be subject to regular independent review.
 Children and their families will be encouraged to take part in their reviews and can expect that their views will be listened to and will help shape the child's Plan.